cpetrovich/cpetrovich.github.io/_pages/about.md

 I am particularly interested in the dynamical pathways that shape planetary systems, including:

-- migration and instability in resonant chains
+- orbital migration and orbital resonances
 - high-eccentricity migration and tidal evolution
-- disk–planet interactions and the origin of orbital architectures
+- disk–planet interactions linking protoplanetary disk morphologies to planetary architectures
 - the long-term stability and chaotic evolution of multi-planet systems

-More broadly, my work explores how gravitational interactions, dissipation, and initial conditions jointly determine the architectures of planetary systems observed today.
+More broadly, my work explores how gravitational interactions, dissipation, and initial conditions jointly determine the architectures and demographics of planetary systems, with connections to stellar and compact-object dynamics, including applications to gravitational-wave sources.

 ---